Piercing Numbers in Circular Societies: Probabilities of Piercing Numbers

-The proof of \Cref{lemma:disjointkPiercingSets} relies on the fact that a fixed-length circular society $S$ with $p < \frac{1}{2k}$ and $\tau(S) = k$ is linear-equivalent.
-If such a society is not linear-equivalent, then it might not have a unique collection of $k$ disjoint approval sets that contain the left endpoints of all other approval sets (e.g., see \Cref{fig:(23)-agreeable societies}).
-This complicates the task of finding the probability distribution of $\tau(S)$.
+The proof of \Cref{lemma:disjointkPiercingSets} relies on the fact that a fixed-length circular society $\S$ with $p < \frac{1}{2k}$ and $\tau(\S) = k$ is equivalent to a linear society.
+If this is not the case, then $\S$ might not have a unique collection of $k$ disjoint approval sets that contain the left endpoints of all other approval sets.
+This complicates the task of finding the probability distribution of $\tau(\S)$ when $p \geq \frac{1}{2k}$.
+However, when a society $S$ has a small number of voters we can determine the probability of each possible piercing number regardless of approval set length.

+For example, when a society has $n = 2$ voters, \Cref{pnumless} and \Cref{randomsociety_tauk} allow us to completely describe the distribution of piercing numbers for all possible approval set lengths $p$.
+We state this in the following corollary.